 Save the Date

-The second Global Internet and Jurisdiction Conference, organized by the multistakeholder policy network Internet & Jurisdiction, will take place in Ottawa-Gatineau, Canada on February 26-28, 2018.
+The second Global Internet and Jurisdiction Conference of the Internet & Jurisdiction Policy Network will take place in Ottawa, Canada on February 26-28, 2018.

 Outcomes of the 2016 Conference

 The first Global Internet and Jurisdiction Conference of the multistakeholder policy network Internet & Jurisdiction was held on November 14-16, 2016 in Paris, France.
-It took place at the ministerial Conference Center provided by the French Ministry of Foreign Affairs and brought together over 200 stakeholders from more than 40 countries.
+It brought together over 200 stakeholders from more than 40 countries.
 For the first time on a global level, senior representatives from governments, businesses, technical operators, civil society, academia, and international organizations specifically addressed the future of jurisdiction on the cross-border Internet.
-The conference was institutionally supported by the OECD, the European Commission, UNESCO, the Council of Europe, the Slovak Presidency of the Council of the European Union, and ICANN.
+The conference was institutionally supported by the French Ministry of Foreign Affairs, the OECD, the European Commission, UNESCO, the Council of Europe, the Slovak Presidency of the Council of the European Union, and ICANN.

 The Global Internet and Jurisdiction Conference firmly placed the topic of jurisdiction on the Internet governance agenda, as recommended in the 2014 NETmundial Roadmap for the Future Evolution of Internet Governance Ecosystem.
 It fostered trust across stakeholder groups and bridged the policy sectors of legal cooperation, digital economy, human rights, and cybersecurity.
 Over the course of three days, participants collaboratively framed issues of common concern, exchanged on existing efforts to address them, and discussed related operational challenges.
 As an outcome, stakeholders identified concrete areas for cooperation to help the development of shared policy standards and frameworks for legal interoperability and due process across borders.

 Enabling Multistakeholder Cooperation